Tasmania and South-eastern Australia

 Flights: Many of our guests may choose to spend more time in Australia, heading out before the trip starts and meeting us at the airport or remaining behind after to visit other parts of Australia.
 We can arrange flights accordingly, please speak to the office for more details.

 Visas: Visas are required for all travel to Australia.The requirements for these have been updated in recent years.
 British citizens can obtain the following types of electronic visitor visa: An online e-Visitor visa direct from the Department of Immigration & Citizenship.There is no visa application charge or service fee for this.
-Information about this type of visa can be found online here:http://www.border.gov.au/Trav/Visa-1/651-
+Information about this type of visa can be found online here: http://www.border.gov.au/Trav/Visa-1/651-

-Meals and drinks: Breakfast generally consists of a continental style breakfast with cereal, fruit and yoghurt and tea/coffee.
+Meals and drinks: Breakfast generally consists of a continental style breakfast with cereal, fruit and yogurt and tea/coffee.
 Lunch will generally consist of a packed lunch style meal eaten in the field, with sandwich/filled roll, fruit, and a drink.
 Dinner usually consists of several options for main with the choice of either an appetiser or dessert.
 Drinks (soft and alcoholic) are generally not included but at lunches and breakfasts juice may be made available.

 The itinerary: Whilst we aim to follow the itinerary as planned, please note that the itinerary provided should only be used as a guideline.
 Depending on individual trip circumstances, weather, and local information, the exact itinerary may not be strictly adhered to.
 The guides reserve the right to make changes to the itinerary as they see fit.